zonemaster/zonemaster/docs/specifications/functional-tests/Configuration-TP/configuration02.md

 ```
 Another example with two zones depending on each other

-(Zone "nic.fr"):
+(Zone "fr"):
-      IN  NS     ns1
+nic.fr.
+IN  NS     ns1.denic.de.
-      IN  NS     ns2
+nic.fr.
+IN  NS     ns2.denic.de.
-      IN  NS     dns1.nic.com.
+nic.fr.
+IN  NS     dns1.nic.fr.
-      IN  NS     dns2.nic.com.
+nic.fr.
+IN  NS     dns2.nic.fr.
-ns1   IN  A      1.2.3.4
+dns1.nic.fr.
+IN  A      1.2.3.4
-ns2   IN  A      1.2.3.5
+dns2.nic.fr.
+IN  A      1.2.3.5

-(Zone "nic.com")
+(Zone "denic.de")
-      IN  NS    ns1.nic.fr.
+      IN  NS    dns1.nic.fr.
-      IN  NS    ns2.nic.fr.
+      IN  NS    dns2.nic.fr.
 ```
-2. Try to resolve the domain name through each of the authoritative servers in the zone
+2. Try to resolve the domain name ("nic.fr") through each of the authoritative servers in the zone, and assuming that other than the authoritative server being used to test, all the others are not reachable.

 ### Outcome(s)